markv58/UDI-Push/README.md

 Add Push to a node slot.

-Enter you user_key and api_key from your Pushover account in the custom configuration parameters.
+Enter your <user_key> and <api_key> from your Pushover account in the custom configuration parameters.
 Enter the items or devices you are ready to send notifications.